-Be sure that you always use a soft bristled toothbrush and never brush too hard!
+Here are some teeth care tips at home you should always follow.
+Be sure that you use a soft bristled toothbrush and never brush too hard!
 The best habit to get into when brushing is to gently sweep down from your teeth while the brush is at a 45 degree angle.
-This will allow the brush to pull plaque away from your gumline, as well as not forcing bristles up against it!
+This will allow the brush to pull plaque away from your gum-line, as well as not forcing bristles up against it!

-Flossing is another thing to get in the habit of doing once a day.
-It’s important to get into those small crevices that brushing can’t!
+Flossing is important to get in the habit of doing once a day in order to get into those small crevices that brushing can’t!
 Plaque can build up between your teeth, allowing bacteria to produce acid unchecked.
 This can lead to tooth decay and cavities that is also hard to find and identify early!

 Secret #2: Salty Foods

 Yes, sugar is bad for your teeth, so definitely limit those sweets!
-What might surprise you is to learn that some of your favorite salty foods are also just as dangerous!
+What might surprise you is to learn that there are several salty foods bad for teeth!
 Pretzels, chips, crackers, white bread, and a whole list of carb-filled snacks made of white flour can destroy your enamel!